 We really had no idea just how majestic the Wallowas of Eastern Oregon would be.
 The drive in treated us to a sweeping panorama of jagged alpine peaks.
 As approached, the snowcapped mountains quickly closed in all around.
 Still, we couldn’t have fully appreciated the grandeur of Oregon’s Alps without ascending to the top of one.
 And that’s where the Wallowa Tramway came in!

-The Wollawa Tramway, the steepest vertical gondola ride in North America, runs from the small village only minutes’ walk from Lake Wallowa and the State Park, up to the top of 8,100-foot Mt.
+The Wallowa Tramway, the steepest vertical gondola ride in North America, runs from the small village only minutes’ walk from Lake Wallowa and the State Park, up to the top of 8,100-foot Mt.
 Howard (though Wikipedia says 8,256 ft.).
 The tramway takes 15 minutes and gaining 3,700 feet in elevation, with breathtaking views all the way up.
-Once at the top, there is a small network of trails which wind around the summit offering even more incredible views of the mountains and surrounding countryside.
+Once at the top, there is a small network of trails that wind around the summit offering even more incredible views of the mountains and surrounding countryside.

 Amazingly, the highest point visible looking up from the lower tramway station is only about a third of the total distance traveled up the mountain (see above).

 On Memorial Day weekend, 2015, we hit the snow line about two-thirds of the way to the top.

 After grabbing some coffees at the summit cafe we set out on foot to explore the summit…though riding around this rig probably would have been a lot more fun.
 Oh, and this particular day, the cafe only accepted cash and was out of a few menu items (like the mouthwatering pulled-pork sandwich) — just FYI.
 But the hamburgers did look quite tasty.

 In late May, most of the trails were still covered in snow, as you might expect in Oregon at 8,000 feet.

 But there were quite a few clear spots, and even more great places to pause and take in the view.

 Get Informed.
 Get Inspired.
 Get Going.